SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

   * Binding mode
   * Disable timeout
   * Security mode
-    * depending on selected mode there are additional settings for PSK and X.509
+    * depending on the selected mode there are additional settings for PSK and X.509
   * Notifications flag
 * **Connectivity settings** - security configuration for bootstrap and regular LWM2M connection.
 * **Firmware update settings**